shivammathur/setup-php/README.md

     coverage: xdebug
 ```

-- The latest version of Xdebug compatible with the PHP version is set up by default.
+- When you specify `coverage: xdebug`, the latest version of Xdebug compatible with the PHP version is set up by default.
 - If you need Xdebug 2.x on PHP 7.2, 7.3 or 7.4, you can specify `coverage: xdebug2`.

 ```yaml